 The current Doctorate Extension Scheme is expected to close and merge with the Graduate route, and PhD graduates will get 3 years leave to remain under the Graduate route.

 Working on Student Visa after completion of study

-Once you have completed your course and whilst your Tier 4 visa remains valid, the Home Office allows you to work full-time, within the following limits.
+Once you have completed your course and whilst your Tier 4/ Student visa remains valid, the Home Office allows you to work full-time, within the following limits.

-- You cannot be employed as a doctor/dentist in training (except on a recognised Foundation Programme) or as a professional sportsperson, coach or entertainer.
+You cannot be employed as a professional sportsperson, coach or entertainer.

 There are different definitions for when you are considered to have completed your course depending on your level of study.

 For PhD students, course completion means receiving the official notification of degree award.

 For Masters and Undergraduate students, course completion usually means the course end date as stated on your CAS as long as you have completed all required assessment by this date.